myzlab/k-search-v2-docs/docs/select-statement/join/cross-join.md

 ## Definition

-The `crossJoin` method allows you to add a `CROSS JOIN` clause to the query.
+The `crossJoin` method allows you to add the `CROSS JOIN` clause to the query.

 The methods available to use this functionality are: